system-transparency/stfe/doc/api.md

 it would also become a potential denial-of-service vector.

 The signed message is composed of the selected shard hint and the submitter's checksum.
-It must be possible to verify the signature using the specified signature scheme and the submitter's public verification key.
+It must be possible to verify the signature using the submitter's public verification key.

+Note that the way `shard_hint` and `chekcsum` are serialized with regards to signing differs from how they're being transmitted to the log.

-A key-hash is included in the leaf so that it can be attributed to the signing entity.
-A hash, rather than the full public verification key, is used to force the verifier to locate the appropriate key and make an explicit trust decision.
+A key hash is included in the leaf so that the leaf can be attributed to the submitter.
+A hash, rather than the full public verification key, is used to motivate the verifier to locate the appropriate key and make an explicit trust decision.

 ## Public endpoints